 The Queensland cane industry has a long history of innovation.

-Phase One of the Project was completed in 2016, where the BI team took to the cane fields of Queensland to meet the growers, their families, and all of those who work in the industry.
-This initial phase laid the foundation for broader program delivery.
+Phase One of the Project was completed late 2016, where the BI team took to the cane fields of Queensland to meet the growers, their families, and all of those who work in the industry.

 Phase Two was officially launched across the Wet Tropics in February 2017 by the former Minister for Environment, Dr Steven Miles.
 The second phase of the Project will continue for two years and be inclusive to all farmers in the Wet Tropics region.
 Further to launching Cane Changer, Minister Miles signed a Cane Changer Commitment in July 2017, joining over 100 farmers in recognising his commitment to the industry.

 In January 2018, newly appointed Minister for Environment and the Great Barrier Reef, Leeanne Enoch demonstrated her support and commitment to the sugar industry by signing her own Cane Changer Commitment.